 Moderate Calorie Deficit

 More is not always better.
 Higher calorie deficit leads to higher muscle loss (study).

 You may also lose more fat mass, but the ratio of fat/muscle lost is worse than on a moderate calorie deficit.

 A moderate calorie deficit increases fat loss, reduction of %fat and RMR, and ratio of muscle/fat lost more favourable for body composition

 High Protein Intake

-As we saw in previous posts (read HERE), protein plays an important role in our nutrition.
+Protein plays an important role in your nutrition.
 It's the most abundant macronutrient on our organism, being present in a huge list of different function.

 Don’t Totally Remove Carbohydrates

-However, we sometimes reach a plateau-like region in where there's no further weightloss.
-In those cases, we can lower carbohydrate intake, since fats and protein are essential macronutrients (study).
 To be safe and mantain training performance and energy status, don't go lower than 1g/kg or 0,5 g/kg for male and females, respectively.
-This won't put you in 'keto adaptation' and you'll avoid the consequences associated with that transition state.

 - Weight: 80kg